 Once you’re satisfied that you have a comprehensive overview of your school community, you can start looking for trends in the data.
-For example, you may find that parents who attended the school themselves are more likely to enroll their children.
-Or families who have to travel more than 10km to get to your school are less likely to enroll.
+For example, you may find that parents who attended the school themselves are more likely to enrol their children.
+Or families who have to travel more than 10km to get to your school are less likely to enrol.

 Create your school personas

 By now, you should have a good idea of your target audience segments, what they’re looking for in a school and their decision-making process.
 You can use this information to start drawing up an overview of each persona.